YWCA Bradford Breaks Ground on New Programs and Services Building

 We Finally Broke Ground!

-YWCA Bradford broke ground Wednesday for its new programs and services building.
+YWCA Bradford broke ground on April 5, 2023, for its new programs and services building.

 The 13,000-square-foot building will be built at 72 Congress St., the home of the former Second Ward School.
 The project is led by Bob Cummins Construction Co. and Larson Karle Architects.